cilium/tetragon/docs/content/en/docs/concepts/events.md

 in JSON and passed to the Tetragon agent via the `--redaction-filters` command line flag or the `redactionFilters` Helm value.

-To perform redactions, redaction filters define regular expressions in the `redact` field.
-Any capture groups in these regular expressions are redacted and replaced with `"*****"`.
+To perform redactions, redaction filters define RE2 regular expressions in the `redact` field.
+Any capture groups in these RE2 regular expressions are redacted and replaced with `"*****"`.

+{{< note >}}
+This feature uses RE2 as its regular expression library.
+Make sure that you follow RE2 regular expression guidelines as you may observe unexpected results otherwise.
+More information on RE2 syntax can be found [here](https://github.com/google/re2/wiki/Syntax).
+{{< /note >}}

 {{< warning >}}
 When writing regular expressions in JSON, it is important to escape backslash